MEPs keen to scalp Orbán's EU commissioner

 "Three years into the job, there is serious cause to believe that the commissioner [Várhelyi] pursues Mr. Orbán's agenda," Thijs Reuten, a Dutch socialist MEP, said on Tuesday.

 "The persistent reports about Orbán's commissioner cosying up with autocrats to undermine democracy requires immediate action.
-We cannot allow a commissioner accused of supporting secessionists to run amok in EU accession countries," he added.
+We cannot allow a commissioner accused of supporting secessionists [Dodik] to run amok in EU accession countries," he added.

-More than 400 MEPs voted in favour of the overall report.
+More than 400 MEPs voted in favour of Tuesday's overall report.
 More than 300 specifically endorsed the socialist group's amendment calling for the Várhelyi probe.

 For its part, the EU Commission knew the storm was coming, with the amendment in the pipeline for over a week, but it appeared unprepared to handle the news on Tuesday.